The Masses of Gauge Bosons in $SU(3)_{C}\times SU(2)_{L}\times U(1)_{Y^{\prime}}\times U(1)_{B-L}$ gauge model: The Model with three non-identical Neutrinos

 where

-where $g,g_{Y^{\prime}}$ and $g_{BL}$ are the gauge coupling constants are defined in the Tab.(\ref{table3}).
-The numbers $(Y^{\prime}_{a})$ and $(B-L)_{a}$ being the quantum numbers defined in Sec.(\ref{sec:sm}) and the label $a$ means all our usual scalars.
+where $g,g_{Y^{\prime}}$ and $g_{BL}$ are the gauge coupling constants are defined in the Tab.(\ref{table2}).
+The numbers $(Y^{\prime}_{a})$ and $(B-L)_{a}$ being the quantum numbers defined in Tab.(\ref{lepm1}) and the label $a$ means all scalars of this model.

 It is easy to show